Cluster Development and Management

 Marcia.Nathai-Balkissoon@sta.uwi.edu

-*- This Cluster has originated from the IEM Research Group that has since 2003 established in the MME-Industrial Engineering Office of the Faculty of Engineering, UWI-St Augustine Campus.
+*This Cluster originated from the IEM Research Group, established in 2003 within the MME-Industrial Engineering Office at the Faculty of Engineering, UWI-St. Augustine Campus.

 Activities: